PlatformUse CasesPricing PlansResourcesCompany

 When Airbnb, an online marketplace for lodging, homestays, and vacation rentals, was founded in 2008, the startup made a major splash on the tourism industry.
 By 2013, staying in an Airbnb formed part of the millennial lexicon.
 Now in 2021, Airbnb is a household name, and one of the most downloaded applications in the world.
 While many people have talked about the impact of Airbnb on hotel and hospitality industry, few have discussed how the application helped hotels drive digital innovation.

-How Airbnb reshaped the hotel and hospitality industry.
+How did Airbnb reshape the hotel and hospitality industry?

 Throughout the last decade Airbnb helped to drive tourism across the globe.
 Before the pandemic, more flight routes popped up due to surges in demand.
 Families and large groups of friends started pursuing longer trips.
 And more millennial and Gen Z solo travelers, with options such as Airbnb, hotels, hostels, and couchsurfing, traveled across Europe, Latin America, Asia, and elsewhere to meet other young travelers from across the globe.